Lean Games and Simulations: The Best Way to Learn Lean in Action

 - Opportunities for various departments, including sales teams, to improve their processes and customer interactions.

-These activities help teams understand the importance of Lean principles like reducing waste, optimizing flow, and aligning operations with customer needs.
+These activities help teams understand the importance of Lean principles, such as reducing waste, optimizing flow, and aligning operations with customer needs.

 Why Lean Games and Simulations Work